 Alfheim also exists in the heavens, not far from Asgard, and was the home of the light (or bright) elves and, after Snorri, all the elves.
 It was presided over by the Vanir god Freyr who was one of the hostages sent from Vanaheim to Asgard at the conclusion of the war.
 The elves are magical beings, bright and beautiful, who inspired the arts, music, and creativity in general.

-Scholar John Lindow (and others) have noted that Alfheimar was the geographic locale between the mouths of the rivers Gota and Glom at the border between Sweden and Norway and that people from this region were considered “fairer” than those in other places.
+Scholar John Lindow (and others) has noted that Alfheimar was the geographic locale between the mouths of the rivers Gota and Glom at the border between Sweden and Norway and that people from this region were considered “fairer” than those in other places.
 The mythological Alfheim is therefore thought to be inspired by this region but this claim has been challenged.
 The realm is not described clearly in Norse literature but, owing to the nature of the elves, is thought to be quite lovely.

 Hel (sometimes known as Helheim) is a dark, gloomy realm presided over by Hel, daughter of Loki, and sister of the Midgard serpent and Fenrir the wolf.
 When Loki’s children were born, Odin knew they would cause trouble and so sought to place each one where it would do the least harm.
 He placed the Midgard serpent in the seas which surround the world, had Fenrir chained up, and threw Hel into a dark realm beneath the roots of Yggdrasil.
 This realm was then surrounded by a wall with only one gate and could only be reached by traveling downhill on a long, long path (known as Helveg – the way or road to Hel) and crossing a dangerous river of weapons.